Included in our services is assistance in registering and purchasing access to area codes with the National Do Not Call Registry!

 Can’t I register at the government's website, pay the fees, download the Do Not Call file, match my outbound calling list against the Do Not Call file, delete the matches, and then make my telemarketing calls all on my own?

-There are well over one hundred million numbers in the National Do Not Call file.
-Generally speaking, nobody is prepared to dedicate the time or computer memory to deal with huge downloads and then program a computer to find the matches and there is no commonly found software programs that are up to this task.
-In addition, the FTC, FCC and various state officials have created a myriad of rules and regulations that must be followed in order avoid the costly federal fines of up to $11,000 and state fines of up to $25,000 per violation.
+There are well over two hundred million numbers in the National Do Not Call file.
+Generally speaking, companies are not prepared to dedicate the time or computer power to deal with such large downloads and then program their system to find and remove the matches.
+In addition, the FTC, FCC and various state officials have created a maze of rules and regulations that must be followed in order to avoid the costly federal fines of up to $16,000 and state fines of up to $25,000 per violation.

 Do Not Call Compliance.com provides you with the highest level of call compliance protection with a fast and easy-to-use system and at an affordable price.
-Whether your company is Fortune 500 or a single office operation our extensive suite of services can be customized to suit your specific needs.
+Whether your company is Fortune 500 or a single office operation, our extensive suite of services can be customized to meet your specific needs.

 |How Does the Telemarketing Sales Rule Protect Consumers’ Privacy?|

-The Telemarketing Sales Rule (TSR) prohibits sellers and telemarketers from engaging in certain abusive practices that infringe on a consumer’s right to be let alone.
+The Telemarketing Sales Rule (TSR) prohibits sellers and telemarketers from engaging in certain abusive practices that infringe on a consumer’s right to be left alone.

 The Rule’s privacy protections include prohibitions on: